Vikings come back to beat Commanders for 6th consecutive win

 INJURIES

 Vikings: CB Cameron Dantzler left in the first half with an ankle injury and was quickly ruled out after halftime.
-O’Connell said Dantzler would likely have an MRI Monday and did not want to put a timetable on how much time the third-year pro might miss. … DT Dalvin Tomlinson missed the game with a calf injury.
+He was previously listed as questionable with a neck injury. … DT Dalvin Tomlinson missed the game with a calf injury.

 Commanders: WR Jahan Dotson (hamstring) missed a fifth consecutive game and LB Cole Holcomb (foot) a second in a row.